Corporal of Bolsena: Observations of the phenomenon

 Because of its red pigmentation, caused by expression of the dye prodigiosin, and its ability to grow on bread, S. marcescens has been proposed by Ronald Bentley and J.W.
 Bennett as a naturalistic explanation of medieval accounts of the seemingly miraculous appearance of blood on the Corporal of Bolsena.
-In 2015, however, while performing a preservation study on the tissue, further analysis with UV light have confirmed the presence of blood on the corporal, as "each section returns biological deposits consisting of blood, split into plasma and serum, reproduced by transmission in a specular and symmetrical way respecting the original folds".
+Bentley and Bennet had also managed to repeat the experiments achieving the same results as with prior investigations.
+In 2015 during a conservation study of the Corporal led by textile conservator Ester Giovacchini, UV florescence photography was used to map the relic.
+Giovacchini reported that the UV imaging highlighted biological deposits consistent with blood that has split into plasma and serum, reproduced by transmission in a specular and symmetrical way respecting the original fabrics folds.